Poyo-SSB/tetrio-bot-docs/Scripts/README.md

 # `log-har-websocket.js`

 This script logs individual Ribbon messages to a log file.
 Change the constants for the `.har` websocket index, the input file, and the output file.

+Note that this script does not give special treatment to [Buffer messages](../Messages/server_Buffer.md), but the script can be trivially modified to do so.